Fantastic Four (2005 film): Marketing

 The teaser trailer was shown at screenings of Elektra, debuting on January 14, 2005.
 A new trailer was released on May 19, 2005, in front of Star Wars: Episode III – Revenge of the Sith.
 The American premiere of Fantastic Four was moved from July 1, 2005, to the week of July 8 to avoid competition with Steven Spielberg's film War of the Worlds, during its first week.
 Fantastic Four opened in 3,602 movie theaters in the United States, and increased to 3,619 theaters in the following week.

+Home media

+The main version of Fantastic Four on VHS and DVD was released on December 6, 2005.
+Included in the Special Features is a preview for the 2006 film X-Men: The Last Stand.

+This version had some changes from the one shown in cinemas.
+Some of these changes included the following: